lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 You can use [custom configuration initialization](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/advanced-custom-config.html) in the connector server environment via a script referenced under the "configurationProperties.customizerScriptFileName" key in a connection configuration.

-> The custom configuration initialization is also supported for [Marketo](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/marketo.html) and [SSH](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/ssh.html) connectors.

-During the initialization process, the customizer script will have access to the configuration instance and can be used to update `configuration.propertyBag` content, which will become globally available for all the scripts implementing ICF operations at runtime before any of the operations are performed.
+During the initialization process, the customizer script will have access to the configuration instance and can be used to update `configuration.propertyBag` content, which will become globally available for all the scripts implementing ICF operations at runtime.

 > Note that while a stateful connector configuration is initialized only once, the customizer script runs every time when the corresponding connection configuration is updated in IDM; you can leverage this fact while developing your customizer script functionality.